HugoSmits/RestaurantUdacity/README.md

 ## Download the data

 ##### Next, download the data [here](https://github.com/HugoSmits/RestaurantUdacity).
 You can fork the repository and clone it to your local git repository.
 The files needed are called database_setup.py and lotsofmenus.py .
 The rest are personal answers to the project.
-Put this file into the vagrant directory, which is shared with your virtual machine.
+Put these files into the vagrant directory, which is shared with your virtual machine.

 ##### Within the repository you can find the file called Vagrantfile which will help you set up your vagrant environment with the right configurations.
 BEWARE: config.vm.box_download_insecure is set to TRUE.
 Doesn't verify ssl certificates.
 Line can be removed or altered at said file.
 Setup can't be guaranteed if done so.